What is Reflective Glass?

 Cons of Reflective Glass

-1. Bird Collision Risk
+1. Bird Collision Risk on Metro City

 A drawback of reflective glass is its potential impact on birds.
 Birds may not recognize the mirrored surface and collide with the glass, causing harm to the avian population.